MunishMummadi/full-text-search/README.md

     └── tokenizer_test.go # Tests for tokenizer.go
 ```

-## Contributing

-Contributions are welcome!
-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.

-1. Fork the repository
-2. Create a new feature branch (`git checkout -b feature-branch`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin feature-branch`)
-5. Create a new Pull Request

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.